iptvtv-tech/onairireland/_posts/2026-09-07-tv-licence-streaming-ireland.md

   type: Article
 toc: true
 quick_facts:
-  - "Internet-only streaming devices are exempt from Ireland's TV licence"
+  - Internet-only streaming devices are exempt from Ireland's TV licence
-  - "The licence only applies if your setup can receive a broadcast signal (aerial/satellite)"
+  - The licence only applies if your setup can receive a broadcast signal (aerial/satellite)
-  - "Current fee is €160 per household, per address not per person"
+  - Current fee is €160 per household, per address not per person
 ---

 {% include quick-facts.html %}